 Losing a baby tooth too early may cause a child to suffer long-term oral health problems.
 Fortunately, space maintainers are available to make it easier for kids to keep the space previously occupied by a baby tooth open and ensure a permanent tooth is able to develop properly.
 A child tooth spacer helps ensure the current teeth are properly aligned, even as new ones are getting ready to erupt and they can help avoid the need for braces down the road, not to mention prevent pain and discomfort.

 Understanding the True Value of a Tooth Space Maintainer

 Baby teeth commonly serve as placeholders until a child’s permanent teeth are ready to develop.
 In total, a child will develop 20 baby teeth by the age of 3, and these teeth typically fall out in the order in which they erupted.

 Usually, a child will lose his or her first baby tooth between the ages of 4 and 7.
 At this point, a child’s baby tooth will loosen and fall out to make way for a permanent tooth.

 But what happens if any of your child’s baby teeth come out before the age of 4?
 In this situation, you’ll want to consult with a pediatric dentist at The Super Dentists to guarantee that your child’s permanent teeth are erupting correctly.

 However, it also is important to note that baby teeth may fall out earlier than expected for many reasons, including:

 - Blood diseases, metabolic disorders or other diseases/conditions can lead to early tooth loss.

 A space maintainer offers a viable option if any of your child’s baby teeth are lost before the permanent tooth is ready to erupt or if a permanent tooth is missing altogether.
 In fact, a space maintainer will ensure your child’s teeth will develop correctly by keeping a space open until a permanent tooth fully develops.

-How Can a Space Maintainer Help Your Child?
+How Can a Space Maintainer Help My Child?